alainrymar/Arduino-w-step-motor-based-focuser/README.md

 How it works ?

 Handle 4 Focuser speeds (Fast, Medium, Slow, Very Slow) = steps per 360° (400, 800, 1600, 3200)
-At boot, motor is not engaged, manual focus is possible.
-Joystick clic to engage motor (manual focus not possible) Use one of the buttons to change focus speed
+At boot, motor is not engaged, manual focus is possible, Joystick clic to engage motor (manual focus not possible), Use one of the buttons to change focus speed,
-Joystick up or down to focus
+Joystick up or down to focus,
 Joystick clic to disable motor (Manual focus available).